louisjoety/travel-toolkit/README.md

 # Pocket Translation

-This project is a simple image-to-text converter using Python.
+This project is a simple image-to-text converter using Python and a Next.js frontend.
 It utilizes the Tesseract OCR engine to extract text from images.

 ## Table of Contents